yaskovdev/blog/source/_posts/2024-11-29-first-glance-at-genetic-programming.md

    | `1000` (take only the laptop)                    |
    | `0110` (take the book and the phone)             |
    | `1110` (take the laptop, the book and the phone) |
 2. Evaluate the fitness of each individual in the population.
-In our case, the fitness is the total value of the items in the backpack.
+In our example, the fitness is the total value of the items in the backpack.
 Note that the fitness of the last individual is `0`.
 It is because its total weight exceeds our constraint (the maximum capacity of our backpack).

     | Individual | Total Weight | Total Value |
     |------------|--------------|-------------|
     | `1000`     | 3 kg         | 150 €       |
     | `0110`     | 3 kg         | 150 €       |
     | `1110`     | 6 kg         | 0 €         |
 3. Select the best individuals ("parents") from the population.
 The selection is based on the fitness of the individuals.
 The higher the fitness, the higher the chance to become a parent.
-In our example the parents will be: `1000`, `0110`.
+In our example `1000` and `0110` will become the parents.
-4. Create a new population by crossing over or mutating the selected individuals.
+4. Create a new population by crossing over or mutating the parents.
 The crossover is a process of creating a new individual by combining two parents.
 The combining can be done in different ways.
-For example, you can take the first half of the first individual and the second half of the second individual.
+For example, you can take the first half of the first parent and the second half of the second parent.
 The mutation is a process of changing an individual randomly.
 In our example the new population could be: `1010`, `0100`, `1001`, where the first two individuals are the result of the crossover and the last one is the result of the mutation of one of the parents.
 5. Go to step 2.

 The algorithm ends when on step 2 the fitness of the best individual is higher than some predefined threshold or the maximum number of iterations (also called "generations") is reached.

-In our example we find the best individual after just a few iterations.
-It is the individual `1011` that represents the combination of the laptop, the phone and the watch.
-However, just like in with the real evolution, it is not guaranteed that the algorithm will always find the most fit individual.
+In our example the algorithm will likely find the best individual after just a few iterations.
+It is the individual `1011` that represents the combination of the laptop, phone and watch with a total value of `270 €`.
+However, just like in real evolution, the algorithm does not guarantee finding the most fit individual.

 # From Genetic Algorithms To Genetic Programming

-Let us now replace the backpack items with the instructions of a programming language.
+Let us now replace the backpack items with instructions of a programming language.
 Then our individuals become computer programs.
 The fitness of the individuals is evaluated based on the result of the program execution.
 The crossover and mutation stay almost the same (we will return to them below).

-Using genetic algorithms to write computer programs is called [genetic programming](https://en.wikipedia.org/wiki/Genetic_programming).
+Using genetic algorithms to create computer programs is called [genetic programming](https://en.wikipedia.org/wiki/Genetic_programming).

 # Finding The Right Language